Elbow Injuries Specialist in Houston & Spring, TX

 Conditions We Treat

 Olecranon bursitis is a condition that occurs in the back of your elbow.
 You may experience pain with movement, along with swelling and redness.
-Common causes of olecranon bursitis include pressure on the bursa, inflammatory conditions (like rheumatoid arthritis), and infection coming from an injury at the bursa.
+Common causes of olecranon bursitis include pressure on the bursa, inflammatory conditions (like rheumatoid arthritis), and infection from an injury at the bursa.

-Radial head fractures are one of the most common elbow injuries we see at our practice, especially in women between 30 to 40 years of age.
+Radial head fractures are among the most common elbow injuries we see at our practice, especially in women between 30 to 40 years of age.
 This type of elbow injury happens when you reach out a hand to break your fall, which then dislocates the elbow.
 Because of this, you may feel pain and have swelling and difficulty in moving your elbow.
 Our elbow specialists can diagnose you with this by performing a thorough exam and taking an x-ray or CT scan.
 Treatment then entails the use of a splint or sling for up to a few weeks.
 If we determine you need to have elbow surgery, our orthopedic surgeon can insert pins or screws.